Chur

 The official language of Chur is German, but the main spoken language is the local variant of Alemannic, known as Grisonian German.
 Romansh and Italian are significantly spoken in the city as a result of the trilingual identity of the canton.

 On 1 January 2020 the former municipality of Maladers merged into Chur and on 1 January 2021 Haldenstein also merged.
+On 1 January 2025 the former municipality of Tschiertschen-Praden merged into Chur.

 History

-Archaeological evidence of settlement at the site, in the Eastern Alps, goes back as far as the Pfyn culture (3900-3500 BC), making Chur one of the oldest settlements in Switzerland.
-Remains and objects from the Bronze and Iron Ages have also been found in the eastern sector of the current city's centre.
-These include Bronze Age Urnfield and Laugen-Melaun settlements from 1300 to 800 BC and Iron Age settlements from the 5th to 3rd centuries BC.
+Archaeological evidence of settlement at the site, in the Eastern Alps, goes back as far as the Pfyn culture (3900–3500 BC), making Chur one of the oldest settlements in Switzerland.
+Remains and objects from the Bronze and Iron Ages have also been found in the eastern sector of the centre of the current city.
+These include Bronze-Age Urnfield and Laugen-Melaun settlements from 1300 to 800 BC and Iron-Age settlements from the 5th to 3rd centuries BC.

 The Roman Empire conquered the area that then came to be known as the Roman province of Raetia in 15 BC.
 Under emperor Diocletian (late 3rd century AD), the existing settlement of Curia Raetorum (later Chur) was made the capital of the newly established province of Raetia prima.